XSL Formatting Objects: File structure

-Page layouts define the properties of the page.
+Layout masters define the properties of a page sequence.
 They can define the directions for the flow of text, so as to match the conventions for the language in question.
 They define the size of a page as well as the margins of that page.
 More importantly, they can define sequences of pages that allow for effects where the odd and even pages look different.
-For example, one can define a page layout sequence that gives extra space to the inner margins for printing purposes; this allows more space to be given to the margin where the book will be bound.
+For example, one can define a page layout sequence that gives extra space to the inner margins of a book.